April 29, 2025

 Main Benefits:

-The Salomon X Ultra 4 is the rare hiking shoe that's both lightweight and supportive, making it a good, all-around hiking shoe for the average hiker and more serious hikers.
-Salomon's best-selling hiking shoe has a moderately stiff feel with moderate cushioning and moderate flex at the foot's natural flex-point—a great balance between stability and agility.
+Updated for 2025, the Salomon X Ultra 5 Low has upgraded the look and feel of the X Ultra 4.
+This is the rare hiking shoe that's both light and supportive, making it appropriate for both average hikers and serious hikers.
+The latest version of Salomon's best-selling hiking shoe has a moderately stiff feel with moderate cushioning and moderate flex at the foot's natural flex-point—a great balance between stability and agility.
 It's also stacked with a waterproof-breathable GORE-TEX membrane (optional) and aggressive traction that excels on steeper trails with loose footing.
-It's no surprise that I've sold more Salomon X Ultras over the years than any other hiking shoe.
+I've personally hiked more than 1000 miles in X Ultras and already have several test hikes in the new X Ultra 5.
+It's a great buy and the most versatile hiking shoe on this list.

 Best Fit